Tulane StARR Program

 Overview

-Tulane's Stimulating Access to Research in Residency (StARR) Program long-term goal is to increase the number and diversity of highly trained, independent, interdisciplinary board-certified physician scientists engaged in heart, lung, and blood diseases research.
-The program focuses on heart, lung, and blood diseases because of the impacts of these diseases on human health, the existing knowledge gaps for these diseases across the research spectrum, and the strength of this focus at Tulane.
+Tulane's Stimulating Access to Research in Residency (StARR) Program's long-term goal is to increase the number of highly trained, independent, interdisciplinary, board-certified physician-scientists engaged in research on heart, lung, and blood diseases.
+The program focuses on heart, lung, and blood diseases due to the significant impact of these diseases on human health, the existing knowledge gaps for these diseases across the research spectrum, and the strength of this focus at Tulane.

-Our innovative approach includes tailoring the program to Scholars needs using self-efficacy assessment and individual development plans (IDP) and using a network mentoring model for each Scholar Oversight Committee (SOC) which will include expertise in both basic and clinical science and clinical care as well as participation by the relevant Residency Program Director to ensure appropriate integration of clinical and research rotations.
-Scholars are immediately exposed to research and are guided to establish a scholarly track record early, and gain presentation and organization skills by active participation in the Tulane Health Sciences Research days, national scientific meetings and the annual NIH StARR meeting.
+Our innovative approach includes tailoring the program to Scholars' needs using a self-efficacy assessment, an individual development plan (IDP), and a network mentoring model for each Scholar Oversight Committee (SOC) which will include expertise in both basic and clinical science and clinical care as well as participation by the relevant Residency Program Director to ensure appropriate integration of clinical and research rotations.
+Scholars are immediately exposed to research and guided to establish a scholarly track record early, gaining presentation and organizational skills through active participation in Tulane Health Sciences Research Days and regional and national scientific meetings.

 Program Components